ribeirovillar/rumos-blog-backend/README.md

 ## Running the Application

-There are two ways to start the application:
+There are three ways to start the application:

 ### Option 1: Using the Shell Script

 A shell script is provided in the root directory of the project to automate the process of cloning the repositories and starting the projects.
-To use the script:

-### Requirements
+#### Requirements
 - docker-compose
 - Java 17
 - Maven
 - git
 - docker
 - npm

+#### Steps to Run the Application

 1. Download the [`start-project.sh`](https://github.com/ribeirovillar/rumos-blog-backend/blob/master/start-project.sh)  script to your desired directory.
 2. Open a terminal in the directory where the script was downloaded.